cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Optional flags

-* `--get-data` - When set to `True`, displays the full list of connected resources (users/tenants/user-groups), for each listed resource.
-When set to `False` displays the total number of connected resources. (default:False)
+* `--get-data` - When set to `True`, displays the full list of tenants and/or user groups the user is associated with.
+                 When set to `False` displays only their total number. (default:False)

 &nbsp;
 #### Example